 While preparing the FPP, consortia are strongly encouraged to keep in touch with the Public Authorities in all participating countries in order to ensure that your proposal fits within each country’s priorities and funding rules.
 For contact details, go to the funding page.

-Submitting an FPP consists of three parts:
+Submitting a FPP consists of three parts:

-- Provision of (an updated) textual description of the content of your proposal in an “FPP Annex” template which also needs to be uploaded to the Project Zone (different Annex documents are available for PENTA, EURIPIDES² or co-labelled PENTA/EURIPIDES² submissions)
+- Provision of (an updated) textual description of the content of your proposal in an “FPP Annex” template which also needs to be uploaded to the Project Zone

-PENTA/ EURIPIDES² team members are available to assist you throughout the submission process
+PENTA and EURIPIDES² team members are available to assist you throughout the submission process

 Labelling and Funding

 After the FPP evaluation processes have been completed joint meetings between the Public Authorities and the AENEAS-EURIPIDES² management teams will agree which projects should be given the EUREKA label and subsequently funded.
+After the label has been granted, National funding processes must be followed by all partners to finalise the necessary grant agreements before the project can start.

 During the first year of the project, a Project Consortium Agreement (PCA) must be signed by all partners.
 This details the co-operation between the project partners (contractors and subcontractors, where applicable) and addresses important issues, such as IP.
 For some Public Authorities, the PCA – signed by all partners – is a prerequisite for funding.